nico/hack/notes/llvm_pgo.md

 with the IR locations by index.
 (Here's a [PDF of the "Optimal measurement of points for program frequency counts" paper cited in that file][2]).

-That also means you can use slightly older profiling data with newer code -- maybe you only regenerate profiling data once per day or so.
+That also means you can use slightly older profiling data with newer code—maybe you only regenerate profiling data once per day or so.
 For all functions that have matching hashes, the profiling data can be used.
 As long as most of the codebase doesn't change in a day, this will work ok.

 You can run `clang c.c -fprofile-use=c.profdata -O2 -S -emit-llvm -o -`
 to see LLVM IR annotated with profiling data.
 Look for `!prof`, `!PGOFuncName`,